bharathbabu68/guess-the-number-game/README.md

 ## Game Rounds
 Each game round is independent, and new rounds can be created and joined by players.
 The game continues to cycle through rounds, offering continuous play.

-## License
-This project is under the BSD-3-Clause-Clear License.

-## Disclaimer
-This game is a demonstration of blockchain technology applied in a gaming context.
-Participants should be aware of the risks and responsibilities involved in decentralized gaming on the Ethereum network.